TBI Services

 -

 With funding from the Oregon Department of Education (ODE), our Traumatic Brain Injury (TBI) team is part of a statewide network that works in collaboration with the University of Oregon's Center on Brain Injury Research and Training (CBIRT).
-Our TBI Liason, Brad Hendershott, works in partnership with school districts, early intervention/early childhood special education agencies to provide a range of services and supports including the following:
+Our TBI Liaison, Brad Hendershott (bhender1@pps.net), works in partnership with school districts, early intervention/early childhood special education agencies to provide a range of services and supports including the following:

-- Providing professional development to help educators and school teams understand the unique characteristics of TBI and the impact it can have upon learning
+- Provide information to educators and school teams regarding the unique characteristics of TBI and the impact it can have upon learning

-- Training staff on best practices with regard to instruction and programming
+- Recommend best practices with regard to instruction and programming

-- Identifying accommodations and modifications to ensure students can access instruction and curriculum
+- Identify accommodations and modifications to ensure students can access instruction and curriculum

-- Providing information regarding current research and most recent developments in the field of TBI
+- Disseminate information regarding current research and the most recent developments in the field of TBI

 We are committed to meeting the unique needs of our districts and families by providing professional development that is tailored to your specific needs.